nova524/nova524/README.md

 - 👋 Hi, I’m @nova524
 - 👀 I’m interested in ...
-HTML + CSS + JS
+Java
 - 🌱 I’m currently learning ...
-JS
+Java
 - 💞️ I’m looking to collaborate on ...
 WEBSITE
 - 📫 How to reach me ... seungmin10524@gmail.com